animeshgarai09/Felix-UI-Vanilla/readme.md

 Image can be used to display large picture on the website.

-Find more detail on below topics of _Image_ visit https://://felix-ui-dev.netlify.app/documentation.html#image
+To find more detail on the below topics visit documentation on [Image](https://://felix-ui-dev.netlify.app/documentation.html#image)

 -   Responsive image
 -   Round image